jwl-7/c0de_gr1nd/python_explanations/lowest_common_ancestor_with_parent.md

 # Compute the LCA When Nodes Have Parent Pointers
-Given two nodes in a binary tree, design an algorithm that computes their LCA.
-Assume that each node has a parent pointer.
+Given two nodes in a binary tree, compute the lowest common ancestor (LCA).
+The nodes have parent pointers.

 ## Examples
 ```